quii/learn-go-with-tests/arrays/readme.md

 `range` lets you iterate over an array.
 Every time it is called it returns two values, the index and the value.
 We are choosing to ignore the index value by using `_`

+#### Back to source control

+Now we are happy with the code I would amend the previous commit so we only check in the lovely version of our code with its test.

 An interesting property of arrays is the size is encoded in its type.
 If you try and pass an `[4]int` into a function that expects `[5]int`, it won't compile.

 You may be thinking it's quite cumbersome that arrays are fixed length and most of the time you probably won't be using them!